ajarboso/Exploratory-Data-Analysis-on-Spotify-2023-Dataset-ARBOSO/README.md

 plt.xlabel('Streams')
 plt.title('Correlation of Streams with Each Musical Attribute')

 plt.show()
 ```
 Output:
 ![image](https://github.com/user-attachments/assets/006be23e-a318-4a34-ae39-b7018b557eec)

+- Based on the output, Mode appears to influence streams the most, showing the highest correlation with the number of streams.

 #### # Scatter plot for valence_% and acousticness_%,  valence_% and acousticness_%: